ReadyMades/objective-c-style-guide/README.md

 ## Spacing

 * Indentation MUST use tabs.
-Never indent with tabs.
+Never indent with spaces.
 Be sure to set this preference in Xcode.
 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) MUST open on the next line as the statement.
 Braces MUST close on a new line.

 **For example:**